-- 1. The applicant have the Traffic Study updated to provide a 15-20 year forecast. - 2..
-The City consider the installation of an additional, exclusive right lane on Bowles Avenue from Watson Lane to Federal Blvd., and the construction of a turn-around that would allow traffic to have full-turning movements at a signalized intersection.
+- The applicant have the Traffic Study updated to provide a 15-20 year forecast and factor in future development potential in the Watson Lane area. - 2..
+The City consider the installation of an additional, exclusive right lane on Bowles Avenue from Watson Lane to Federal Blvd., and the construction of a turn-around that would allow traffic to have fullturning movements at a signalized intersection.
 We recognize that this would require cooperation from South Suburban Parks and Recreation District.